tbnobody/OpenDTU-docs/docs/troubleshooting.md

 * The NRF24L01+ needs relatively much current.
 With bad power supply (and especially bad cables!) a 10 µF capacitor soldered directly to the NRF24L01+ board connector brings more stability (pin 1+2 are the power supply).
 Note the polarity of the capacitor.
 * You can try to use a USB power supply with 1 A or more instead of connecting the ESP32 to the computer.
 * Try a different USB cable.
 Once again, a stable power source is important.
 Some USB cables are made of much plastic and very little copper inside.
 * Double check that you have a radio module NRF24L01+ with a plus sign at the end.
-NRF24L01 module without the plus are not compatible with this project.
+NRF24L01 modules without the plus are not compatible with this project.
 * There is no possibility of auto-discovering the inverters.
 Double check you have entered the serial numbers of the inverters correctly.
 * OpenDTU needs access to a working NTP server to get the current date & time.
 * If your problem persists, check the  [Issues on GitHub](https://github.com/tbnobody/OpenDTU/issues){target=_blank}.
 Please inspect not only the open issues, also the closed issues contain useful information.